-On the first Wednesday of each month, you will find Angel in the parking lot, distributing donuts and coffee to everybody who signed up the previous week.
+Once a month, you will find Angel in the parking lot, distributing donuts and coffee to everybody who signed up the previous week.
 Members drive up around 9:30 AM, are greeted with a friendly face (from the eyes up), given delectable treats through the car window, and then drive off ready to start the day motivated by caffeine, sugar, and a dose of positive human interaction.
 It is absolutely delightful and one of the few things that has the power to get me out of bed early in the morning.

-The 9 AM “Chatio” events are another great option for early-bird members.
+In fair weather, the 9 AM “Chatio” events are another great option for early-bird members.
 Twice a month on Wednesday mornings, up to four people get together on Cohere’s outdoor patio and, well, chat.
 It is a wonderful way to learn more about fellow Coherians and you will start your Wednesday morning invigorated and ready to tackle your to-do list.

 *The small group events are open to all Cohere members, but seats are limited.
 If you want to participate, contact Angel by clicking here, and she will add you to the list if there are any spots left.

-4:30–5:30 PM on the second Tuesday of each month is slated as Happy Hour, which is a little more my speed as a night owl.
+4:30–5:30 PM on the second Tuesday of each month (not winter) is slated as Happy Hour, which is a little more my speed as a night owl.
 Up to six individuals bring their own drinks, arrange themselves at least six feet away from one another in the Colorado sun, then just relax and talk.
 It is a restorative way to end a work day.

 Humans are social beings and we do not thrive in a vacuum.
 Right now, physically distancing ourselves is helping to keep society safer, but there is no reason that any of us should live in complete social isolation.
 We can be physically distant, and still be socially awesome, it just takes a little cooperation and creativity.